bnfinet/docker-dns/README.md

 	e5c777e21c60        sshd:latest                /bin/sh -c /usr/sbin   3 days ago          Exit -1                                                               namearg/sshdhost,sshd

-You'd like to be able to connect to ports on your dockerbox in a useful way, but you don't want to have to go lookup the port mapping every time you need to wire things up.
+You'd like to be able to connect to ports on your dockerbox in a useful way, but you don't want to have to go lookup the port mapping and wire things up.
 This is called service discovery and there's a [DNS record](http://en.wikipedia.org/wiki/SRV_record) for that.

-	you@laptop:~$ host -t SRV _ssh._tcp.awesomeapp.dockerA.tld
+	you@server:~$ host -t SRV _ssh._tcp.awesomeapp.dockerA.tld
 	awesomeapp.docker.tld has SRV record 0 10 49158 fbc938bbfec1.dockerA.tld.

 Where port 49158 is the docker side published port for ssh